learn-academy-2023-foxtrot/text-based-game-space-adventurers/README.md

 -if get closer: you see the Mars Rover!!!
 YAY!
 It takes you to the mars station set up by NASA and you are safe until they come rescue you!

 -if user hits a dead end, give them the option of undoing last turn, restarting or quitting.

+Pseudocode
+name: restart
+input: string "restart"
+output: reloading the game
+process: create a method that uses the built in method load to restart the game.
+WHERE DO WE PUT THE METHOD CALL SO THAT THE RESTART METHOD CAN BE USED THROUGH OUT THE WHOLE GAME